jorgemhtdev/laravel/readme.md

 #Getting Started

 Laravel-first-steps is a little app based on Laravel.
 This repository has three branches.
 The first call **Just-DB** includes only a DB in the folder migrations you have the structure the table.
 The second call **BD-Faker** is the same the last project but, generates automated data with the library faker (in a folder factories and seeds).
-The third is the app based on Laravel.
+The third call **master** is the app based on Laravel.

 This project requires PHP >= 5.5.9